Local Kildare mums to lose out as maternity services clinic not returning to Naas Hospital

 Naas General Hospital

-Naas General Hospital can no longer host a weekly maternity services clinic in partnership with the Coombe Hospital as the space used for the facility is now needed to care for Covid-19 patients.
+Naas General Hospital can no longer host a weekly maternity services clinic in partnership with the Coombe Hospital as the space used for the facility is now needed to care for Covid-19 patients, it has emerged.

 The Leader has now learned that the service will not be returning to Naas Hospital and will instead be transferred to another location in the HSE's Dublin Midlands Hospital Group catchment area which covers parts of Dublin as well as Kildare, Laois and Offaly.